What is user research in UX design?

 - Track metrics after implementing changes to prove impact

-- Build a "measurement plan" showing how you'll evaluate outcomes
+- Build a measurement plan showing how you'll evaluate outcomes

-Tools and Resources for User Research
+Tools and resources for user research

-Research and Recruiting Platforms
+Research and recruiting platforms

 UserTesting: Unmoderated and moderated usability testing with think-aloud research.
 Access diverse participant panels for quick feedback on prototypes and live products.
+Useful for getting directional feedback quickly — though if you need tight control over participant profiles for a specialized B2B persona, panel quality can be inconsistent.
+Better suited to initial discovery rounds than high-stakes validation studies with specific user criteria.

 User Interviews: Participant recruitment from a 6M+ panel.
 Key features: